 To make some injuries less ambiguous to their patients, physicians often give complicated injuries a more relatable name.
-For instance, the common name for adhesive capsulitis is frozen shoulder – which describes how the shoulder joint becomes so stiff and painful it may feel “frozen” in place.
+For instance, the common name for lateral epicondylitis is “tennis elbow,” since it’s often seen in athletes who play tennis and other racket sports.

-Even though tennis elbow and golfer’s elbow are comparable, with nearly identical symptoms, there are a few key details that distinguish the two.
+While tennis elbow and golfer’s elbow are comparable injuries with nearly identical symptoms, there are a few key details that distinguish the two.

 Golfer’s elbow, also known as medial epicondylitis, affects the tendons that connect the inner forearm muscles to the elbow.
 Pain from golfer’s elbow is present on the inside of your elbow and arm.
 Often the pain will radiate down the forearm and into the wrist.
 To learn more about the common causes, signs, and treatment options for golfer’s elbow, watch the video below.

-Tendinitis injuries like golfer’s elbow and tennis elbow are common and easily treatable.
+Tendonitis injuries like golfer’s elbow and tennis elbow are common and easily treatable.
 However, you’ll want to treat it right away to avoid a more serious injury.
 If the tendon continues to degenerate without recovery, it can eventually cause a tendon rupture that would require surgery to fix.
-Try these three tips to help you avoid elbow tendinitis:
+Try these three tips to help you avoid elbow tendonitis:

 Get Rid of Your Elbow Pain Fast!

-Although it’s most common in the elbows and shoulders, tendinitis can develop virtually anywhere where tendons connect muscle to bone.
-It’s important to treat signs of tendinitis as soon as you start noticing symptoms to avoid a more serious injury.
+Although it’s most common in the elbows and shoulders, tendonitis can develop virtually anywhere where tendons connect muscle to bone.
+It’s important to treat signs of tendonitis as soon as you start noticing symptoms to avoid a more serious injury.

-At Airrosti, we can help dramatically speed up your tendinitis recovery and provide long-lasting pain relief from both golfer’s elbow and tennis elbow.
+At Airrosti, we can help dramatically speed up your tendonitis recovery and provide long-lasting pain relief from both golfer’s elbow and tennis elbow.
 Our providers will take the time needed to accurately diagnose and treat the root cause of your pain, so you can get back to enjoying a pain-free life.
-Schedule an appointment with us today if you’re struggling with tendinitis symptoms.
+Schedule an appointment with us today if you’re struggling with tendonitis symptoms.

 Read our Medical Disclaimer here.